muryp/nvim-muryp-telescope-bookmark/README.md

 - Finally, choose the command to execute and `enter`.
 ## Lisensi
 The nvim-muryp-telescope-bookmark plugin is distributed under the **Apache License 2.0**.
 Please refer to the `LICENSE` file for more information about this license.

+## Contributing
+We greatly appreciate contributions from anyone who wants to help improve this repo.
+Please see the `CONTRIBUTE.md` file for more information on how to contribute to this repo.
+Thank you for your contribution!